-- Recap the definition of CPA-security
+- Define CPA-security

-- Define pseudorandom functions
+- Define of a pseudorandom function

-- Give construction of CPA-secure encryption scheme
+- Give a construction of a CPA-secure encryption scheme.

-2 Recap

-Chosen-Plaintext Attacks and CPA-Security
+2 Chosen-Plaintext Attacks and CPA-Security

 Definition.
 A private-key encryption scheme $\Pi = (Gen, Enc, Dec)$ has indistinguishable encryptions under a plaintext attack, or is CPA-secure, if for all probabilistic polynomial-time adversaries $\mathcal{A}$ there is a negligible function negl such that, for all n,